ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Early Decision II Yes January 1 February 15

-Emory offers early decision but not early action.
-Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.
+Emory University offers early decision but not early action.
+Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.

-The early decision acceptance rate at Emory is 26%, compared to an overall acceptance rate of 13%.
-Last year, Emory admitted 844 of the 3213 students who applied early decision.
+The early decision acceptance rate at Emory University is 26%, compared to an overall acceptance rate of 11%.
+Last year, Emory University admitted 940 of the 3560 students who applied early decision.

-Some students apply early because they believe it will help their chances of acceptance.
+Some students apply early to increase their chances of getting in.
 When you apply early, your application is considered before all the regular decision applicants apply.
-Applying early may increase the chance of acceptance, since it demonstrates that you are very interested in a school.
+Applying early may increase your chance of admission, since it is a way to show your interest in a school.

 More on Emory University Admissions